hackoregon/civic/packages/component-library/stories/baseMap.notes.md

 This story shows how to make the Base Map's height responsive.

+The Base Map component must be wrapped in a `div` for this to work correctly and its CSS `height` property set to `100vh`.
+You can also set a `min-height` property to prevent the Base Map's height from becoming too short.

 This prop can be set in this story:

-- **useContainerHeight:** whether the Base Map should match the height of its parent container
+- **useContainerHeight:** whether the Base Map should adjust according to the height of its parent container
   - This prop expects a boolean